 This low FODMAP gravy is a great addition to any holiday meal.
 Check out the notes below for tips on keeping this recipe FODMAP friendly.

-First, this recipe uses carmelized carrots and green onions.
+First, this recipe uses caramelized carrots and green onions.
 According to the Monash app, carrots and the green parts of a green onion don’t have any FODMAPs.
 This means they won’t add any FODMAPs to your gravy.

 This recipe also uses chicken broth.
 It can be hard to find chicken broths without onion, garlic, or celery.
 For my Canadian peeps, Campbell’s has some low FODMAP broths.
 Campbell’s labels onion and garlic separately from “spices” or “natural flavours.”
-So, their products are safe when onion or garlic aren’t listed on the label.
+So, their products are safe when onion or garlic isn’t listed on the label.

 Finally, if you’re in the elimination phase, you need to use gluten-free flour.
 Remember, unless you have celiac disease, you’re avoiding the FODMAP fructan, not the gluten itself.

 This recipe is delicious with any chicken or turkey dish, but don’t let tradition limit your imagination.
 I love stealing leftover gravy for savoury poutine, an open-face turkey sandwich, or poultry-inspired French dip.